ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 d2145ae5c109f4ae3e16afdd9b2426b0
 ~~~

-The client then sends this to the oblivious proxy resource in a POST request,
+The client then sends this to the Oblivious Relay Resource in a POST request,
 which might look like the following HTTP/1.1 request:

 ~~~ http-message